Wordpress Custom Headers

 - Text color

-These definitions go in the function.php file in your Wordpress theme.
+These definitions go in the function.php file in your WordPress theme.
 Here’s what it looks like:

-As you can see, I use a file called header.jpg and I keep it in a folder called images within my Wordpress theme.
+As you can see, I use a file called header.jpg and I keep it in a folder called images within my WordPress theme.
 You’re free to name your image something else if you prefer, or even put it in a different folder.
 You’ll want to leave the “%s/” as it is though, since it points to the location of your theme directory.
 The next two lines specify the width and height of the header image.
-Wordpress will allow the user to crop any picture they upload to the dimensions you specify to make sure their images fit perfectly into your design.
+WordPress will allow the user to crop any picture they upload to the dimensions you specify to make sure their images fit perfectly into your design.
 The last line is for setting the color of the header text.
 The user will have the option of changing colors or hiding text all together, so just set the color to whatever works best with your default background and rest assured that if they change the background, they can change the text to match.

 2. Add some style